-Career and Experiential Learning (CEL) is a welcoming campus resource designed to support you to locate internships, experiential learning, and co-op opportunities while enrolled in your academic program.
+Career and Experiential Learning (CEL) is a welcoming campus resource designed to support you in locating internships, experiential learning, and co-op opportunities while enrolled in your academic program.
 CEL hosts events and workshops throughout the year and maintains the online Career Connections job board to connect you with employers wanting to hire students and recent graduates.

-Get the support you need from the Indigenous Experiential Learning Coordinator as well as your program's Co-op Coordinator throughout the entire process of your co-op program.
+Get the support you need from an Indigenous experiential learning coordinator, as well as your program's co-op coordinator, throughout the entire process of your co-op program.

-The TRU Indigenous Experiential Learning Coordinator can assist you with:
+The TRU Indigenous experiential learning coordinator can assist you with:

-- Searching culturally relevant summer jobs, co-op work terms, internships and other opportunities. - Connecting you with Indigenous organizations and First Nations community positions.

-Locating funding and wage subsidies for summer employment.
+- Finding culturally relevant summer jobs, co-op work terms, internships and other opportunities. - Connecting you with Indigenous organizations and First Nations community positions. - · Locating funding and wage subsidies for summer employment.

-For more information email Robbi Davey at careereducation@tru.ca or visit tru.ca/cel
+For more information, email Robbi Davey at careereducation@tru.ca or visit tru.ca/cel